 There’s something so cheerful and festive about the pinwheel block — and it’s also an easy block that is well within the abilities of beginning quilters.
 Pinwheels look great in quilts for children or in Christmas projects.

 The block is made by sewing together four half-square triangle blocks in such a way that the block seems to be spinning like the pinwheels children get at school fairs.
 The only tricky part is getting all the triangle points to match at the center of the block.
 The key to perfectly aligned points is learning how to sew a scant 1/4″ seam.

-And here’s a detail of a scrappy pinwheel quilt from +Eva+ on Flickr.com that uses a lot of different fabrics.
-Notice how she used the white fabric to unify all the different colors.
-That’s what makes this quilt work.
+Here’s a scrappy pinwheel pillow that uses a lot of different fabrics.
+Notice how the white fabric unifies all the different colors.
+That’s what makes this pillow work.

 Pinwheel Block Cutting Sizes

 Each pinwheel block starts with four half-square triangle blocks.
 Learn how to sew a half-square triangle block.

 If you’re going to make your triangle blocks from fabric squares, which is the method I usually use (and the method I teach in the tutorial above), you will need four fabric squares to make each pinwheel block: